-I’ve been breastfeeding for nearly 5 years now, and I think I’ve heard it all.
+I’ve been breastfeeding for nearly 6 years now straight, and I think I’ve heard it all.
 Breastfeeding permeates every area of my life.
 When baby is first born, I spend hour after hour breastfeeding.
-Newborns nurse constantly (which is normal) and if I’m not nursing, then I’m changing my nursing pads or trying to find time for chores or things I really want to do (like take a shower!).
+Newborns nurse constantly (which is normal) and if I’m not nursing, then I’m changing my nursing pads, pumping or trying to find time for chores or things I really want to do (like take a shower!).
 Breastfeeding has changed my social circles, the family members I visit/interact with and how I do and plan everything during my day.
 Breastfeeding is a HUGE part of my family and I and I enjoy sharing our experiences with other Moms.
 It has become, and will forever be a part of me.

-Through all of this I occasionally run into formula feeding Moms who seem to really have a bone to pick with brestfeeding itself.
-Because of my activities, I have met many breastfeeding Moms and find that we have tons in common.
-Many of the breastfeeding Moms I know also cloth diaper, babywear and aim to eat organically and it has definitely changed my social circles.
+Through all of this I occasionally run into formula feeding Moms who seem to really have a bone to pick with breastfeeding itself and are very angry and possibly even hurt.
+One of the reasons that my social circles changed drastically.
+I never thought that the way I fed my baby would change the people I spend time with, but it did.
+Luckily, many of the breastfeeding Moms I have met also cloth diaper, babywear and aim to eat organically.
+I feel like I’ve known them for years!
 I feel very fortunate to have them in my life…even if we’re all so busy that it’s just online.
-I do occasionally run into what seem to be very angry, resentful and preoccupied Moms who formula feed.
+When I do occasionally run into what seem to be very angry, resentful and preoccupied Moms who formula feed.
 I have been attacked (verbally) and told things like:

 If you want to feed your baby formula, that’s your choice.
 I honestly don’t think any ill thoughts.
-Most Moms I’ve run into are working so hard what I usually hope is that our kids know how much we love them!
+Most Moms I’ve run into are working so hard.
+So hard.
+What I usually think is that I hope our kids know how much we love them!
 If I have mentioned breastfeeding it’s because I spent 10 hours today doing it.
 It’s part of me…a HUGE part of me and my family…and just like anything else I would spend 10 hours doing, yes…I’m going to talk about it.
-Do I believe breast is best?
-Yes.
-There is a mountain of scientific evidence that says breastmilk is the best food for babies, which is one of the main reasons I choose to breastfeed until my babies are ready to wean.
-I’m not passing judgement on other Moms, it’s a fact.
-Does my mention of breastfeeding bother you?
-I have not breastfed my children today to upset anyone, I breastfeed my babies so they can eat.
-Please unfriend me, unfollow me and find people with interests similar to yours.